How to Create a Personal Growth and Professional Development Plan

 Can you speak a second language?
 In a room full of professionals in your field, how many are great at public speaking or understand how to work across word processing platforms?
 Are you naturally great at reading people, but your ability to build workplace relationships needs improvement?

 Personal and professional development are seen as distinct avenues of self-improvement, but the two go hand in hand.
 If you’re interested in creating a personal development plan or working toward personal growth, you're likely to experience a pleasant side effect of learning new skills or strengthening abilities you already have – achieving your personal goals for work.

 Creating a Personal Development Plan

-Dr. Shanita Williams, assistant vice president of learning and development at Southern New Hampshire University (SNHU), said she uses a specific approach to guide her thinking when creating a personal development plan.
+Dr. Shanita Williams, associate vice president of talent engagement and inclusion at Southern New Hampshire University (SNHU) and a TEDx speaker, said she uses a specific approach to guide her thinking when creating a personal development plan.

-- STEP 5: Develop Action Plan - For your personal development plan, Williams said it's "important to determine what success looks like and put a plan in place."
-Williams uses a method of goal-setting referred to as "SMART".
+For your personal development plan, Williams said it’s “important to determine what success looks like and put a plan in place.”
+Williams uses a goal-setting method referred to as "SMART".
 Make goals that are Specific, Measurable, Attainable, Relevant and rewarding, as well as Time-bound.
 Know what you want to achieve.
-Don't try to do too much too fast.
+Don’t try to do too much too fast.
 Celebrate your successes.
 Make deadlines you can meet and stick to them.

 Examples of Professional Development